Tightly control company-owned or BYO devices while still giving access to the organizations applications and data.

-MDM for Office 365 manages devices through the Office 365 admin center while Microsoft Intune manages devices through the Microsoft Intune Cloud console or the System Center Configuration Manager console.
+Mobile Device Management for Office 365 manages devices through the Office 365 admin center while Microsoft Intune manages devices through the Microsoft Intune Cloud console or the System Center Configuration Manager console.

-MDM for Office 365 supports IOS, Android, Windows Phone while Microsoft Intune supports IOS, Android, Windows Phone and Windows.
+Mobile Device Management for Office 365 supports IOS, Android, Windows Phone while Microsoft Intune supports IOS, Android, Windows Phone and Windows.

 Mobile Device Management for Office 365 is limited to the following: Conditional access, Device management, Selective wipe.
 Microsoft Intune includes all of the Mobile Device Management for Office 365 capabilities, plus the following: Advanced mobile device management, Mobile application management, PC management.